Editorial guide

 Almost never curbside.
 Treat as trash unless your city says otherwise

 Polycarbonate (some baby bottles), nylon, ABS, bio-plastics (PLA), multi-layer composites, acrylic.
 The catch-all bin.
-Most U.S. curbside programs reject.
-PLA bio-plastics are technically compostable but only in industrial composting facilities (very few U.S. cities have these); never put PLA in a backyard compost or curbside recycling.
+Most U.S. curbside programs reject it.
+PLA bio-plastics are technically compostable but only in industrial composting facilities (very few U.S. cities have those).
+Never put PLA in a backyard compost or in curbside recycling.

 Check what your city actually accepts

 Plastic recycling acceptance varies wildly by city.
-Type your ZIP at ClearPath for your specific verified rule — including which plastic codes go curbside vs which need drop-off.
+Type your ZIP at ClearPath for the verified local rule, including which plastic codes go curbside and which need drop-off.

 Check plastic recycling for your ZIP →